Study Away

 Dr. Gaines is excited to be able to plan, organize, and implement a semesterly study away course for her students.

-It is an opportunity for students to learn about a diverse or marginalized community, gain new or build upon previous knowledge of the research process, and benefit from a high impact learning experience.
+This course allows students to learn about a diverse or marginalized community, gain new or build upon previous knowledge of the research process, and benefit from a high-impact learning experience.

-Dr. Gaines piloted the first IDS study away during the spring of 2022 to St. Augustine, Florida.
-The second study away took place during the Summer 2022, where the course traveled to New Orleans, Louisiana.
+Dr. Gaines piloted the first IDS study away to St. Augustine, Florida, in the spring of 2022.
+The second study away took place in the Summer of 2022 when the course traveled to New Orleans, Louisiana.
 The third was to San Juan, Puerto Rico, in 2023, and the most recent took place in 2024 through the Gullah Geechee Corridor.

 Gullah Geechee Cultural Corridor